CannPal Animal Therapeutics Ltd Annual Report – Year ended June 2018

-However medical cannabis is an evolving industry and while we will continue to complete the required safety and efficacy studies to show our products are safe and efficacious for regulatory authorities to have our medicines approved to be sold by veterinarians, we are following the legislative changes closely should there be an opportunity to enter a legal market earlier than anticipated, we are well placed to do so.
+However medical cannabis is an evolving industry and while we will continue to complete the required safety and efficacy studies to show our products are safe and efficacious for regulatory authorities, we are following the legislative changes closely and should there be an opportunity to enter a legal market earlier than anticipated, we are well placed to do so.

-We are also research the benefits of both hemp and CBD derived from hemp, which aren’t bound by the same legislative rules as medical cannabis and we are working on developing a nutraceutical product for market as early as 2018.
+We are also researching the benefits of CBD derived from hemp, which isn’t bound by the same legislative rules as medical cannabis.
+We hope to be able to market a product derived from the hemp plant as early 2019.